 What Happens If I Get Hit by an Uninsured Driver?

 Roughly 6% of the drivers in New York are uninsured.
 If you get hit by one of them, you will need to look to your own insurance policy to recover compensation.
 When your injuries are minor, your no-fault insurance policy should cover the medical bills.
-But if your injuries are more severe, you may need to file an uninsured motorist claim or retain the services of a personal injury attorney to cover your losses.
+But if your injuries are more severe, you may need to file an uninsured motorist claim or retain the services of an uninsured motorist accident attorney to cover your losses.

 Filing a no-fault claim

 New York’s no-fault system was adopted to simplify bodily injury claims and reduce litigation over minor car accidents.
 Unless your injuries are serious enough to cross the state’s threshold, you are not allowed to file a liability claim or personal injury lawsuit, and your recourse is through your own PIP insurer.
 In other words, the other driver’s lack of insurance will not harm your bodily injury claim.